redbullmarky/flow/README.md

 - [ ] Emit proper events when an Input value is set to invoke execution of nodes
 - [ ] Debugging features
 - [ ] Type checking
+- [ ] Finalise a proper set of nodes
+- [ ] Decouple the nodetype specified in the file from the actual class; registration

 Otherwise, plenty more in the pipeline.